OpenUpSA/best-practices/development.md

 - It should be quick and easy to observe changes made in the code
   - e.g. changes reflected on page reload, without rebuilding containers or bundles.
 - It should be easy to run tests in a development environment.
+- Code formatting isn't a discusstion.
+Use a linter and language best practises and don't argue about it.
+  - Enforce this in CI, e.g. if the linter introduces diffs, the CI run fails.
+  - Python
+    - isort
+    - black

 # Best Practices